sarahosseini/FitMeApp/README.md

 # FitMeApp
-Arduino app that keeps track of your steps and calories
+Fitness app to keep track of the user's activity